HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 They primarily helped web owners to improve the page load times and to offload traffic from the infrastructure hosting these web properties.

 Over time, the services offered by CDN providers have evolved beyond caching and offloading bandwidth/connections.
-Now they offer additional services such as:
+Due to its distributed nature and large distrubuted network capacity CDNs have proved to be extremely efficient at handling large scale DDoS attacks.
+Edge computing is another service that has gained popularity in the recent years.
+Many CDN vendors provide compute services at the edge that allows the web owners to run simple code at the Edge.
+Other services offered by the CDN vendors include the following.

 * Cloud-hosted Web Application Firewalls
 * Bot Management solutions
 * Clean pipe solutions (Scrubbing Data-centers)
 * Serverless Computing offerings
 * Image and Video Management solutions etc.,

-Thus, a web owner these days has a lot of options to choose from.
-This can be overwhelming and complex since these new offerings from CDNs make them an extension of your application and require closer integration with application development life-cycles.
+* Edge computing Services

 There are benefits to web owners in pushing web application logic and workflows closer to the end user.
 This eliminates the round trip and bandwidth that a HTTP/HTTPS request would take.
 It also handles near-instant scalability requirements for the origin.
 A side-effect of this is that Internet Service Providers (ISPs) benefit from the scalability management as well, which improves their infrastructure capacities.

-This reduction in requests reduces the load on the internet backbone, ([read Middle-Mile of the Internet](https://en.wikipedia.org/wiki/Middle_mile)).
-It also helps manage more of the internet load within the last mile of the internet.
-Thus, a CDN plays a multifaceted role in the Internet landscape as it allows web owners to improve the performance, reliability and scalability of content delivery.

 ### Caveats and disclaimers